-Since the Government began its Comprehensive Spending Review in 2010, most public sector organisations have seen considerable reductions in their annual budgets, and policing is no exception.
+Since the Government began its Comprehensive Spending Review in 2010, most public sector organisations saw considerable reductions in their annual budgets, and policing was no exception.
 Cuts to police funding will always take a toll on the number of police officers and staff available to prevent crime and protect the public.

 Police Officers cannot be made redundant, so from 2010 to 2016/17, as they left or retired, the majority were not replaced.
 Some Police Support Staff, which includes frontline posts like PCSO's, Investigation Officers and Custody Staff, were able to take voluntary redundancy, others left and the majority were not replaced.